Seascape

 A seascape is a photograph, painting, or other work of art which depicts the sea, in other words an example of marine art.
-The word originated as a formation from landscape, which was first used of images of land in art.
-By a similar development, "seascape" has also come to mean actual views of the sea itself, and to be applied in planning contexts to geographical locations possessing a good view of the sea.
+The word originated as a formation from landscape, which was first used for images of land in art.
+By a similar development, "seascape" has also come to mean actual perceptions of the sea itself.
+It is applied in planning contexts to geographical locations possessing a good view of the sea.
+Seascape aesthetics receive legal protection in terms of biodiversity/ health of the seas (the OSPAR Convention, and in terms of the visual bio-cultural seascape (European Landscape Convention).

 History

 The word seascape was first recorded and coined in 1790.
 Smithsonian noted in 2016 that the first use it found was 1804.
 The term was modelled after the word landscape.
 In modern times, seascapes have endured partially in depictions of maritime works of art, as well as views of the sea.

 Planning use

 In the UK a seascape is defined in planning and land use contexts as a combination of adjacent land, coastline and sea within an area, defined by a mix of land-sea inter-visibility and coastal landscape character assessment, with major headlands forming division points between one seascape area and the next.
 This approach to coastal landscape planning was developed jointly by Government environmental bodies in Wales (UK) and Ireland in 2000 to assist spatial planning for (at that time new) offshore wind farm developments.
 The resulting "Guide to best practice in seascape assessment" (Marine Institute, Ireland, 2001), have since been adapted and applied in Scotland and Wales for guidance to offshore wind farm developers and for carrying out spatial planning assessments.